leonachan1/react-treeview-1/README.md

 The extra properties transferred onto the arrow, so all attributes and events naturally work on it.

 ## Styling
 The CSS is flexible, commented and made to be easily customized.
-Feel free to inspect the demo's classes and check the [short CSS code](https://github.com/chenglou/react-treeview/blob/aa72ed8b9e0b31fabc09e2f8bd4084947d48bb09/react-treeview.css).
+Feel free to inspect the demo's classes and check the [short CSS code]
 ## Build It Yourself/Run the Demos

 Build: `npm install && npm run prerelease`